spitbol/x32/README.md

 	make -f Makefile-tcc
 ```

+Either method of building SPITBOL produces the file ./spitbol, which can be used to compile and execute SPITBOL programs.

 The source files for musl, nasm and tcc can be found in the directory ./tools.
 If your unix system does not incude binaries
 for these tools, they can be build from the source in the ./tools directory using gcc.
 Just unpack the tarballs and follow
 te instructions to build and install, as described in INSTALL or README, as appropriate.